ligolang/ligo/gitlab-pages/docs/intro/upgrade-v2.md

 The tool makes these changes:

-- It updates literals, such as `const one = 1n` to `const one = 1 as nat`.
+- It updates literal definitions to the new syntax, such as `const one = 1n` to `const one = 1 as nat`.
-However, it does not update byte literals.

 - It updates the syntax for variant and option types.